orcas island 100M

 **Even though the cut off is technically at 8:00PM any runner who makes it out of the last aid station by the cutoff there and then completes the course will get an official finish even if they arrive after 8pm.

-- 10:00 am: Theater opens for coffee/snacks/socializing before awards ceremony begins
+- 8:00 am: Breakfast sandwiches/coffee/snacks/socializing before awards ceremony begins.

 Course